Email Encryption 101: Protocols & How They Work in Secure Email Sending

 Email encryption in Outlook

-S/MIME encryption is available for all Outlook users that have Outlook 2010 or later versions (but is not supported in Outlook on the web on Mac, iOS, Android, or other non-Windows devices).
-To enable S/MIME, you need to configure certificates first.
-They can be obtained from the Windows-based Certification Authority or a third-party authority.
+S/MIME encryption is available for all Outlook users that have Outlook 2010 or a later version (this excludes Outlook on the web on Mac, iOS, Android, or other non-Windows devices).

-Email encryption on Mac and iOS devices
+Email encryption on macOS and iOS devices

 Alternatively, you can always use extensions for OpenPGP encryption or switch to a secure email client, such as Canary Mail